sajjjadayobi/PersianQA/README.md

 ```

 #### Manual approach 🔥

-using Manual approach you can have no answer and better performance
+Using the Manual approach, it is possible to have _no answer_ with even better
+performance.

-- Pytorch
+- PyTorch

 ```python
 from transformers import AutoTokenizer, AutoModelForQuestionAnswering